 When Steps Together was founded, we imagined a team that could support all the great causes in our community.
 We however learned that to become a 501(c)(3) we had to have a very specific mission.
 Our mission became to help families affected by a medical crisis.
 This page is our way of still supporting all the incredible resources and causes in our community.

 The intent of this page is to help families learn of all the available resources and organizations that could be of assistance to them.
 Often times when a medical crisis hits, there is little time to research things like managing the daily tasks or online giving options.
-Every link that appears on this site have had a direct impact on the families we help.
+Almost every link that appears on this site have had a direct impact on the families we help.
+An * will note if it was a resource that reached out to us and asked to be included.
 Please note that this page is a constant work in progress.
 If we are missing an important resource, please let us know!

 Take Them A Meal: For those times in life when filling their table will warm their hearts.
 Simplifying meal coordination so friends, family, neighbors and co-workers can show they care.